Don Johnson Jr.: U.S. House of Representatives

 Johnson won election in 1992 to the U.S. House of Representatives as a Democrat representing Georgia's 10th congressional district, succeeding 16-year incumbent Doug Barnard of Augusta.
 While in office, Johnson served on the House Armed Services Committee (HASC) and the House Committee on Science, Space and Technology and focused on national security and international economic policy.
 Johnson was also selected to serve as a member of Speaker Tom Foley's Working Group on Policy.
 He was a delegate to the North Atlantic Assembly (NATO's legislative advisory body) in Berlin and Copenhagen and monitored Russia's first parliamentary (Duma) election in Moscow in December 1993.

+Defeat

 Johnson was defeated in his bid for reelection in 1994, losing to Republican Charlie Norwood by a 31-point margin — the largest margin of defeat for a Democratic incumbent during the gigantic Republican landslide of that year.
 He was one of several moderate Southern Democrats who went down to defeat in that election.
 Johnson was tied to Bill Clinton largely because of his support for President Clinton's 1993 budget.
-Although extremely contentious at the time, this 1993 budget plan is historically seen as what ultimately balanced the nation's budget and led to national surpluses.
+Although extremely contentious at the time, this 1993 budget plan was credited as a contributing factor to the economic recovery from the recession of the early 1990s.